Electoral systems of the Australian states and territories: Australian Capital Territory

 In the Australian Capital Territory, the Legislative Assembly originally had 17 members from three electorates; at the 2016 election this was increased to 25 members from five electorates.
 Members are elected for four-year terms, each electing five members under a form of STV proportional representation system, known as the Hare-Clark system.
 The system was introduced at the 1995 election.

 Casual vacancies are filled by the 'countback' method, which involves recounting the original ballot papers to elect one of the candidates who stood but failed to be elected in the last election.

+Nomination

+Nomination as a candidate requires the following: